iiradia/PackRanks/README.md

 * As members of the NC State community, we utilized our everyday experiences to highlight areas for improvement in students' <strong>academic planning.</strong>

 #### Design
-* Once we pinpointed the exact need that PackRanks could fill in the course planning space, we immediately collaborated on the best way to deliver a <strong>simplistic</strong> user experience.
+* Once we pinpointed the exact need that <a target="_blank" href="http://www.packranks.com">PackRanks</a> could fill in the course planning space, we immediately collaborated on the best way to deliver a <strong>simplistic</strong> user experience.
 * We determined which websites we would need to extract data from to serve as the backbone of PackRank's <strong>comprehensive information distribution.</strong>
-* Although at the start of our project, we had a limited knowledge of creating a full-stack project, through PackRanks we all built an applied understanding of the intricacies of <strong>web scraping</strong> and web development [technologies](#built-with).
+* Although at the start of our project, we had a limited knowledge of creating a full-stack project, through <a target="_blank" href="http://www.packranks.com">PackRanks</a> we all built an applied understanding of the intricacies of <strong>web scraping</strong> and web development [technologies](#built-with).

 #### Test
-* Throughout the PackRanks development process, we utilized strong database quality assurance methodologies as well as end-to-end testing.
+* Throughout the <a target="_blank" href="http://www.packranks.com">PackRanks</a> development process, we utilized strong database quality assurance methodologies as well as end-to-end testing.
 * We implemented a <strong>diabolical testing strategy</strong> that involved coverage of all test cases and endpoints so that we could diagnose exactly where any bugs are coming from.
-* With the current release of PackRanks, we are using a <strong>crowdsourced</strong> approach to focus our attention on crucial features that most impact the user experience.
+* With the current release of <a target="_blank" href="http://www.packranks.com">PackRanks</a>, we are using a <strong>crowdsourced</strong> approach to focus our attention on crucial features that most impact the user experience.

 #### Iterate
-* In future iterations of PackRanks, we aim to gather as much <strong>feedback</strong> from the community as possible and integrate the NC State community's ideas with the next version of PackRanks.
+* In future iterations of <a target="_blank" href="http://www.packranks.com">PackRanks</a>, we aim to gather as much <strong>feedback</strong> from the community as possible and integrate the NC State community's ideas with the next version of our product.
-* We have created an exhaustive <strong>Continuous Integration & Delivery (CI/CD)</strong> plan for subsequent releases of PackRanks, to ensure a streamlined and convenient process for both the development team and the users.
+* We have created an exhaustive <strong>Continuous Integration & Delivery (CI/CD)</strong> plan for subsequent releases of <a target="_blank" href="http://www.packranks.com">PackRanks</a>, to ensure a streamlined and convenient process for both the development team and the users.

 ### Solution
 We built <a target="_blank" href="http://packranks.com/login">PackRanks</a>, a web app that allows students to find and plan their courses for the upcoming semester, combining a comprehensive course search with a meticulous email notification service to provide up-to-date and accurate information in a convenient and practical manner.

-PackRanks aims to help students feel more informed and confident when choosing courses, while simultaneously aggregating an abundance of resources into a concise presentation.
+<a target="_blank" href="http://www.packranks.com">PackRanks</a> aims to help students feel more informed and confident when choosing courses, while simultaneously aggregating an abundance of resources into a concise presentation.

-Discover the power of PackRanks in our [Features](#features) section!
+Discover the power of <a target="_blank" href="http://www.packranks.com">PackRanks</a> in our [Features](#features) section!

 <!-- describe project in detail:
     goal, audience, why we made it, what it does -->